azriel91/myob_interview/REPORT.md

 * Web server port is hard coded.

     In a locked down environment, web applications may be restricted to inbound traffic on certain ports.
-The web application should take in the port to listen on to accomodate such constraints.
+The web application should take in the port to listen on to accommodate such constraints.

     In addition, this disallows running multiple instances of `pett_server` at the same time.